Types of cases

 Offenders willing to plead guilty and struggling with drug addiction can apply to participate in this court.
 Participants attend addiction treatment programs, submit to drug testing, and are provided with a broad range of services such as health care, housing, life skills training, and educational services.
 If participants graduate from the program they receive a non-custodial sentence, which means they won’t have to go to jail.

-Summary offences or sentences from Provincial Court are appealed to the Supreme Court.
+Summary offences or sentences from Provincial Court in BC are appealed to the Supreme Court.

 Indictable offence convictions or sentences are appealed to the Court of Appeal.